jnelsontn/LoveAtADistance/README.md

 The front-end client was built using the AngularJs framework with Bootstrap for the styling.

 I used the Django Rest Framework to build the RESTful API.
-Token authentication is used to secure sessions and no information is presented publically with the exception of name and e-mail for the search ability.
-All over information is restricted to the two users connected and in a relationship.
+Token authentication is used to secure sessions and no information is presented publically, the API restricts the client to viewing information pertaining only about themselves and their user.